 You like to entertain, but you can’t afford to spend a fortune every time you invite people over for a party.
 Here is our guide to saving money on a party for Christmas or the New Year.

 Decorate with items from around the house and yard.
-Arrange them casually down the center of the table or in containers you already have, such as vases, canning jars, tall glasses, glass or pottery bowls.
+If you (or an agreeable neighbor) have evergreen or juniper branches, laurel leaves, or even deciduous branches devoid of leaves, arrange them casually down the center of the table or in containers you already have, such as vases, canning jars, tall glasses, glass or pottery bowls.
 Look around for “tchotchkes,” such as sea shells, assorted rocks or Christmas ornaments.
-Add candles or holiday lights — especially if your party will continue after dark.
-Don’t overlook a simple bowl of fresh fruit or vegetables (try oranges, lemons, limes or apples — or zucchini, red peppers and eggplant).
+Add candles or a string of holiday lights — especially if your party will continue after dark.
+Don’t overlook a simple bowl of fresh fruit or vegetables— try oranges, lemons, limes or apples, or even zucchini, red peppers and eggplant.

 Buy reusable table cloths that save money with each reuse.
 For the chic and frugal, you may repurpose a well-washed beach towel or a bed sheet.
 Another alternative is oilcloth, purchased from a local fabric store (about $6 per yard) — just wipe it down and use it over and over.
 Otherwise, buy inexpensive, washable fabric or table cloths (prints are the most forgiving because they won’t show stains) from stores like Walmart, Target or Ikea.
 If there is a kid’s table, cover it with butcher paper and provide containers of crayons.